Chapter 1 - Protocol

 The elevator ride down was silent.
 At the curb, a sleek obsidian vehicle waited, longer than necessary, windows tinted so dark it could have been carved from night itself.
 The driver didn’t speak.
 Just opened the door with a crisp nod.

-I slid in, settling into the plush interior as the city lights caught the edge of my braid and turned it gold.
+She slid in, the city lights catching the edge of her braid and turning it gold.

 This was ceremony.